EnriqueRivera/check-status-handler-dotnet/README.md

 ## status.config file
 Here you define your configuration to check database, pages and paths.

-The main structure of status.config file is as follow:
+The main structure of status.config file is as follows:
 ```xml
 <?xml version="1.0"?>